felangel/bloc/docs/flutterweathertutorial.md

 }
 ```

-### Unit Testing Our Data Layer Client using Mocktail
+#### API Client Tests

 Next, let's test our API client.
-We should test to ensure that our API client handles both endpoints properly, including edge cases.
+We should test to ensure that our API client handles both API calls correctly, including edge cases.

-Note that we do not want our test cases to make legitimate API calls since our goal is to test our API client, not the API itself.
-In order to standardize the API response and make sure that our client handles the response properly, we will use [Mocktail](https://github.com/felangel/mocktail), a Dart mocking library.
+?> **Note**: We don't want our tests to make real API calls since our goal is to test the API client logic (including all edge cases) and not the API itself.
+In order to have a consistent, controlled test environment, we will use [mocktail](https://github.com/felangel/mocktail) to mock the `http` client.

+##### Setup

 ```yaml
 # packages/meta_weather_api/pubspec.yaml (in progress)